Anthony Andersen

-Anthony (Tony) Andersen is a Labrador Inuit politician who serves on the Nunatsiavut Assembly.
+Anthony (Tony) Andersen is a Labrador Inuk politician who has served as First Minister of the Nunatsiavut Assembly since 2019.

 Personal life

 He was born to Edgar Andersen and Muriel Andersen.
 His brother Wally Andersen is also currently a member of the Nunatsiavut Assembly and so is his nephew Thomas Evans.
 His niece Lela Evans was elected to the House of Assembly of Newfoundland and Labrador in 2019, defeating his nephew Randy Edmunds.

 Career

 Andersen briefly served as President of Nunatsiavut following the resignation of William Andersen III.
 He has also served as the AngajukKâk of Nain.

 He replaced Kate Mitchell as First Minister of Nunatsiavut after her resignation.
 Andersen is one of 2 members of the Nunatsiavut Assembly that represents Nain.

 In 2022, Andersen was permanently appointed as First Minister following a general election.